masalinas/doc-mqtt-bridge/README.md

 Login in proxy services
 ```
-docker exec -it hivemq-proxy bash
+docker exec -it hivemq-cloud bash
 ```

 Inside configure the port HiveMQ from `/opt/hivemq-4.8.3/conf/config.xml`